cfe84/experibot/docs/features.md

 ![Auth popup opened directly from the adaptive card](img/auth-popup-from-ac.gif)

 You can open auth popups directly from adaptive cards.
+Feature is documented [there](https://docs.microsoft.com/en-us/microsoftteams/platform/task-modules-and-cards/cards/cards-actions?tabs=json#action-type-signin).
 Advantage of doing are:
 1. URL is displayed, which gives user the opportunity to validate that the page is not spoofed
 2. Page is not rendered in an iFrame.